IOCCC image by Matt Zucker

 We tend to DISLIKE the blatant use of tarballs in an attempt to simply get around the extra file number limit.
 We realize there may be cases where a tarball containing a number of extra files may be needed.
 Such a need for a tarball MUST be explained in the remarks.md file.

-On 28 January 2007, the Judges rescinded the requirement that the # in a C preprocessor directive must be the 1st non-whitespace octet.
+On 28 January 2007, the Judges rescinded the requirement that the # in a C preprocessor directive must be the 1st non-whitespace byte.

 The exit(3) function returns void.
 Some broken systems have exit(3) return int; your submission should assume that exit(3) returns a void.